kevi8991/kevi8991.github.io/_posts/travelogue/2017-12-16-paris-in-four-days.md

 	<figcaption>Focal piece of the Tuesday room.
 Each segment of the exhibit represents a different day of the week.</figcaption>
 </figure>

-I found the exhibit thoroughly enjoyable, and spent several hours working my way through each of the different rooms. _Saturday Night_--a discombobulated mess of posters, sculptures, and household items--and _Monday_--sculptures depicting various moods experienced through a long and dreary Monday--were particularly entertaining for me.
+I found the exhibit thoroughly enjoyable, and spent several hours working my way through each of the different rooms. _Saturday Night_--a discombobulated mess of posters, sculptures, and household items--and _Monday_--sculptures depicting various moods experienced through a long and dreary start of the week--were particularly entertaining for me.
 You can find out more about the exhibit [here](http://www.palaisdetokyo.com/en/event/carte-blanche-camille-henrot).

 <figure>
   <img src="/images/travelogue/paris-in-four-days/006028640025.jpg" alt="image">